raphael-group/hotnet2/README_HD.md

     T = HD(V,A,increasing)

 with `increasing = True` to add edge weights in increasing order or `increasing = False` to edge weights in decreasing order.
-In this example, again, set `increasing = True`.
 For this example, set `increasing = True`.
 The output is a tree represented as a dictionary `T` whose keys and values are tuples containing edge weights and leaf nodes:

 `T`: